Supermarine factory at Southampton attacked and wrecked.

 - A still from camera-gun film taken from a Supermarine Spitfire Mark I flown by the Commanding Officer of No. 609 Squadron, Squadron Leader H S Darley, as he opens fire amongst a formation of Heinkel He 111s of KG 55 which have just bombed the Supermarine aircraft works at Woolston, Southampton on 26 September 1940. © IWM (CH 1829)

-- Supermarine Aircraft Works at Woolston, Southampton after being bombed by the Luftwaffe on 26 September 1940
+- The Supermarine Aircraft Works at Woolston, Southampton after being bombed by the Luftwaffe on 26 September 1940